 Date: February 1991 | Director: Jonathan Demme | Stars: Jodie Foster, Anthony Hopkins, Lawrence A. Bonney | MPAA rating: R | Runtime: 118 min

-Silence of the Lambs virtually wrote the playbook on psychological thrillers.
-This Academy Award-winning adaptation of the novel of the same name is propelled by characters as timeless as film itself.
-Jodie Foster’s Clarice must turn to the incarcerated cannibalistic Hannibal Lecter to try and get inside the mind of a despicable serial killer who’s still at large.
-The end product is a chilling and suspenseful drama with notes of horror that won’t leave you anytime soon.
-If you’ve never seen Silence of the Lambs, strap in and treat yourself to a true suspense classic.
+Silence of the Lambs virtually wrote the playbook on psychological thrillers: this Academy Award-winning adaptation of the novel of the same name is propelled by characters as timeless as film itself.
+Jodie Foster's Clarice must turn to the incarcerated cannibalistic Hannibal Lecter to try and get inside the mind of a despicable serial killer who's still at large, and the end product is a chilling and suspenseful drama with notes of horror that won't leave you anytime soon.
+If you've never seen Silence of the Lambs, strap in and treat yourself to a true suspense classic.

 An American Werewolf in London

 Date: August 1981 | Director: John Landis | Stars: David Naughton, Jenny Agutter, Joe Belcher | MPAA rating: R | Runtime: 97 min